level: UG top_up: false international: true clearing: false full_time: true part_time: true start_Month: September location: Waterside

 Careers and Employability

-You will develop excellent communication and analytical skills on this sport rehabilitation degree, which will give you a great advantage when looking for employment.
+You will develop excellent communication and analytical skills on this sport rehab degree, which will give you a great advantage when looking for employment.
 You also have the opportunity to continue your academic study, and have the option to progress onto our master’s programmes.

 Facilities